apache/dolphinscheduler-website/docs/en-us/1.3.8/user_doc/flink-call.md

 ### Create a tenant

 ```
-1.The tenant corresponds to a Linux user, which the user worker uses to submit jobs.
+1. The tenant corresponds to a Linux user, which the user worker uses to submit jobs.
 If Linux OS environment does not have this user, the worker will create this user when executing the script.
-2.Both the tenant and the tenant code are unique and cannot be repeated, just like a person has a name and id number.
+2. Both the tenant and the tenant code are unique and cannot be repeated, just like a person has a name and id number.
-3.After creating a tenant, there will be a folder in the HDFS relevant directory.
+3. After creating a tenant, there will be a folder in the HDFS relevant directory.
 ```

 <p align="center">